NOAA-EMC/UPP/README.md

 # EMC_post

 The EMC_post package provides tools for post processing for NCEP models.

 This is part of the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) project.
+It also serves as a standalone package that is distributed to the community.
+It is built outside of nceplibs for some UFS applications (e.g. SRW v1.0.0).

 ## Authors